 Winston Binch (Executive Producer, Crispin Porter) said magazine reading is increasing, brochures in-take have increased because you can flip through it and we grew with it.
 We will have lot of overlaps and interesting campaigns using together.

-Jonathan Hsia (Associate Marketing Director, Starcom) in a reply to a question said that Bad Ads like in mySpace appear all the time, SPAM works somehow, but when our customers see a bad ads, they come back.
+Jonathan Hsia (Associate Marketing Director, Starcom) in a reply to a question said that Bad Ads are like mySpace, they appear all the time, SPAM works somehow, but when our customers see a bad ads, they come back.